Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 What You Should Do

-- Apply ice to the injured area for 20 minutes every hour during the first two days to reduce swelling.
+- Apply ice packs on the injured area for 20 minutes at a time, with 20-minute breaks in between, to reduce swelling during the first two days.

-- Take ibuprofen (600 mg) every 6 hours if needed for pain relief, but consult with your doctor if unsure.
+- Take ibuprofen (600 mg) every 6 hours as needed for pain relief, unless otherwise directed by your doctor.

 What You Should NOT Do

-- Do not lift items heavier than 10 pounds during the first month of recovery.
+- Do not lift anything heavier than 10 pounds within the first month after your injury.

 Symptoms: Normal vs Warning Signs